davidruhmann/BAT/README.md

 .BAT and .CMD

-Most can still be found as Gists at https://gist.github.com/DavidRuhmann.
+Many of my batch scripts can be found as Gists at [https://gist.github.com/DavidRuhmann](https://gist.github.com/DavidRuhmann).

 ###TODO

-Convert my Gists into files for this repo.
+* Convert my Gists into files for this repo.